open-leash/.github/profile/README.md

 ## 🐾 Why OpenLeash exists

-AI agents are becoming part of how we build software.
+AI agents are an integral part of how we work and live.

 They write code.
 They run commands.
-They touch files.
+They touch Storage/MCPs/Tools/Databases.
-They connect to tools.
-They make decisions faster than humans can follow.
+They make decisions faster than you can follow.

 That power is exciting — but it also creates a new kind of anxiety: